-When overloads occur, meeting time constraints of all threads is impossible as the demand exceeds the supply.
-The urgency of a thread is sometimes orthogonal to the relative importance of the thread-e.g., the most urgent thread may be the least important, and vice versa; the most urgent may be the most important, and vice versa.
+When overloads occur, optimally satisfying the time constraints of all threads (e.g., meeting all their deadlines) is impossible as the computational demand exceeds the supply.
+The urgency (i.e., time-criticality) of a thread is sometimes orthogonal to the relative importance of the thread-e.g., the most urgent thread may be the least important, and vice versa; the most urgent thread may be the most important, and vice versa; the most urgent thread may be the most important, and vice versa.
 Hence when overloads occur, completing the most important threads irrespective of thread urgency is desirable.
-Thus, a distinction has to be made between urgency and importance during overloads.
-(During underloads, such a distinction generally need not be made, especially if all time constraints are deadlines, as optimal algorithms exist that can meet all deadlines-e.g., EDF [8].)
+Thus, a distinction has to be made between urgency and relative importance during overloads.

+(During underloads, such a distinction generally need not be made, especially if all time constraints are deadlines, as optimal algorithms exist that can meet all deadlines-e.g., EDF [6].)